Skip to main content

 Oxidative Stress the Central Mechanism of Damage

 One of the primary ways heat damages developing sperm cells is by inducing oxidative stress.
-Under normal conditions, your cells produce a small number of molecules called (ROS) as a byproduct of metabolism.
+Under normal conditions, your cells produce a small number of molecules called reactive oxygen species (ROS) as a byproduct of metabolism.
 The body has a sophisticated antioxidant defense system to neutralize these ROS and prevent them from causing harm.

 When the testes are heated, the metabolic rate of the germ cells increases, leading to a surge in the production of ROS.
 This overproduction can overwhelm the seminal plasma’s antioxidant capacity.